triflicacid/c-vm/docs/Assembler.md

   - `[nnn]`, where `nnn` is a number, represents an **address**
   - `abc`, where `abc` is a string of characters, represents a **register**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
   - `[abc]`, where `abc` is a string of characters, represents a **register pointer**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
+  - `'c'`, where `c` is a character (or escape sequence), represents a **literal**.
+If multiple character literals follow eachother, they will be concatenated to an integer.

 See `Instructions.md` for a list of all implemeted instructions.